 FOUNDER & DIRECTOR

-Dimitrios is a partner in a law firm in Boston and an international consulting group based in Istanbul Turkey.
-He practices primarily in the areas of real estate transactions, civil litigation in both state and federal, trial and appellate courts in Massachusetts.
+Dimitrios is a partner in a law firm in Boston.
+He practices primarily in the areas of international business transactions, and civil litigation in both state and federal, trial and appellate courts in Massachusetts.
 Worked on various high profile cases providing litigation intelligence gathering, corporate investigations, asset recovery, due diligence and global business intelligence through Boston, New York, London, Turkey, Greece and Cyprus.

 He has represented the interests of a remarkable cross section of leading regional, national, and international corporations, insurance companies, governments and large banking institutions in complex international matters, including a Stock Exchange of a European Union country on Regulation S and the benefits of becoming a "Designated Offshore Securities Market" in the U.S.A.
 Also, he worked with banks in the U.K. and Switzerland, many large foreign corporations and U.S. security companies, including one with a significant presence in Iraq.
 He was a consultant to U.S. security firms on projects including the 2004 Olympic Games and a bid with the U.S. State Department.